atsid/permissive/documents/API.md

 * raw list of organization users visible to logged in user (1)
 * expanding a user retrieves the list of repos visible to them (5 with permission_user={selected user})
 * toggle button will be present on each repo with None|Read|Write|Admin (5)
-    * note that only repos that the logged in user has **admin** access to will have these buttons
 * clicking toggle button for a set of repos and then "save" will send changes one-at-a-time (3 or 4 for each repo)

 ###By-repo
 * raw list of organization repos visible to logged in user (5)
 * expanding a repo retrieves the list of users with access (1 with permission_repo={selected repo})
 * toggle button will be present on each user with None|Read|Write|Admin (1)
-    * note that these buttons will only be present if the logged in user has **admin** access to the selected repo
 * clicking toggle button for a set of repos and then "save" will send changes one-at-a-time (7 or 8 for each repo)